Advertiser Disclosure

 Also, when you board the aircraft, you’ll receive SkyPriority boarding, which means you can board the plane after pre-boarding, Delta One, first class, Delta Premium Select, and Delta Comfort+, but before all economy class passengers.

-Preferred Pricing on a CLEAR Membership (Value Depends on if You Purchase)
+Preferred Pricing on a CLEAR Membership ($40 Annually)

-For Platinum Medallions, you can receive CLEAR for $149 annually, which is a $40 savings off of the traditional retail price.
-Delta has partnered with CLEAR to help make airport travel more seamless and combined with your SkyPriority benefits, it’s one of the best airport experience combinations out there.
+For Platinum Medallions, you can receive CLEAR for $149 annually, a $40 savings off of the traditional retail price.
+Delta has partnered with CLEAR to help make airport travel more seamless, and combined with your SkyPriority benefits, it’s one of the best airport experience combinations out there.

 VIP Phone Line ($200)

-As a Platinum Medallion, you can expect much fast service throughout your entire travels.
+As a Platinum Medallion, you can expect much faster service throughout your travels with Delta.
 This starts with the VIP phone line you have access to, where you can dial in and access one of Delta’s reservations agents faster than a Gold or Silver Medallion.

 Priority Waitlisting ($100)